Managing your research data is an important task which should be planned from the beginning of any research project.

 The Library's Researcher Dashboard enables the creation of shareable Research Data Management Plans which comply with the University’s RDM Policy.
 It provides instructions on how to obtain Western research data storage.
 The ‘Describe my data’ tab enables researchers to describe and send archival datasets to Library staff for uploading to ResearchDirect and Research Data Australia.

 A data management plan will inform ethics applications and computing requirements.
 Consideration of how much and what type of data, who needs access to it, and plans for future reuse by the same team or new researchers, can lay the foundation for efficient data practices through the life of the project.

 A data management plan may include details of the technology solutions which will be used in the research.
 The University is developing technology solutions dedicated to researchers.
 Check out Connect with Services to find out more about tools for analysis, collaboration and computing.
 If you would like further consultation on your technology options, please contact the University’s eResearch Analyst.

 There is a difference between working storage and archival storage.
 Working storage is where you put the data you're working with/on.
 Archival storage is where you put the data that you've finished working with, at least for that project, paper or publication.
 The University offers both types of storage.

 In accordance with the University's Research Data Management Policy, infrastructure is available to researchers to use as a secure platform to store and share working data.
-Visit the University's MyIT portal to learn more about setting up a new file share on the University network, or accessing managed storage through our eResearch support partner, Intersect.
+Visit the University's MyIT portal to learn more about setting up a new file share through our eResearch support partner, Intersect.